cbtham/handoff-genesys/readme.md

 ```
 Note: There are also other scenario where you may want to bind action after trigger – [refer here](https://docs.microsoft.com/en-us/azure/bot-service/nodejs/bot-builder-nodejs-dialog-actions?view=azure-bot-service-3.0)

 When the bot detects the magic word, it will invoke the router which role is to route message correctly to either bot or a call center, in our case Genesys.
 The router acts as a middleware to pass message between bot and agent presented to the user.
 If there is incoming message from Agent, tag the message as coming from agent.
+We use agentConnected = true tell the bot an agent is connected.
+We can also use if agentConnected is null to tell otherwise.

 ```javascript
 session.userData.chatID = Body.chatId;